Skip to main content

 4. Glucose Oscillation - 12.5%

 MAGE is commonly used to represent glucose fluctuation or oscillation, which contributes to oxidative stress in the body.
 A higher MAGE value indicates a higher fluctuation of glucose throughout the day or less stable glucose levels, which may be detrimental to your health.
-A lower MAGE value indicates a lower glucose fluctuation throughout the day or a more stable glucose, which may support your health.
+A lower MAGE value signifies a lower glucose fluctuation throughout the day or a more stable glucose, which may support your health.
 People with obesity have a higher MAGE than those of normal weight [9].

-Studies have shown that a higher MAGE value is associated with an increased risk of death (mortality), cardiovascular events (heart attacks), diabetes, inflammation in the body, and impaired blood vessel (endothelial) function [9, 10, 11] .
+Studies have shown that a higher MAGE value is associated with an increased risk of death (mortality), cardiovascular events (heart attacks), diabetes, inflammation in the body, and impaired blood vessel (endothelial) function [9, 10, 11].

 5. BMI - 12.5%